-It is necessary that you provide the reason for his/her absence(s).
+It is necessary that I should have the reason for his/her absence(s).
 Please contact the school as soon as possible in order that child's name attendance record can be updated with the accurate information.

 If, on receipt of this letter, child's name is still absent, please contact the school to advise their expected date of return.